qorix-group/tooling/cr_checker/README.md

 #### A bit more about `--offset`

 This mode is special that will enable tool to do advance search & replace copyright headers.
-For example, asuming that we have following python implementation:
+For example, assuming that we have following python implementation:

 ```python
 #!/usr/bin/env python3